Connect

 postgres.command = "postgres -D $PGDATA -c unix_socket_directories=$PGHOST -c listen_addresses=$PGHOSTADDR -p $PGPORT"

-redis.command = "redis-server $REDISCONFIG --daemonize no --dir $REDISDATA"
+redis.command = "env -u LD_AUDIT redis-server $REDISCONFIG --daemonize no --dir $REDISDATA"

 nodejs.command = "npm run dev"

-You’ll define required environment variables and put them in the [vars] section of manifest.toml:
+Copilot also defined required environment variables in the [vars] section...

 REDISBIND = "127.0.0.1"